-The proc hashes contain the following keys:
+The monit measurement contains the following fields:

 name The process name.

 proc_status The process status.

 monit_status The monit status.

 pid The process ID.

 ppid The process parent ID.

 children The number of children.

 uptime The process uptime.

 cpu_percent The CPU usage in percent for this process.

 cpu_percent_total The CPU usage in percent for the process group.

 memory The memory in bytes for this process.

 memory_total The memory in bytes for the process group.

 memory_percent The memory in percent for this process.

 memory_percent_total The memory in percent for the process group.

+data_collected The timestamp when the data was collected.

-The mysql hashes contain the following keys:
+The mysql measurement contains the following fields: